1921 Northern Ireland and Southern Ireland general elections: Southern Ireland

-Northern Ireland result
+Northern Ireland

 The general election to the Northern Ireland House of Commons occurred on Tuesday, 24 May.
-Of 52 seats, including Queen's University of Belfast, 40 were won by Unionists, 6 by moderate nationalists and 6 by Sinn Féin.
+Of 52 seats, including Queen's University of Belfast, 40 were won by Unionists, 6 by the Nationalist Party and 6 by Sinn Féin.
+Several well known republicans were elected: Éamon de Valera for South Down, Michael Collins for Armagh, Eoin MacNeill for Derry and Arthur Griffith for Fermanagh and Tyrone.
+Voters in Fermanagh and Tyrone returned an anti-partition majority of 7,831.
+Allegations were made claiming intimidation of Nationalist voters, arrests of candidates/organisers and the seizure of electoral literature.